dat2Cph/content/toolbox/designpatterns/README.md

 # Design Patterns and Princples

-This is an overview of often used Design Patterns and principles on the Computer Science Education in Cphbusiness:
+This is an overview of often used Design Patterns and principles on the Computer Science Education at Cphbusiness:

 ## Architectural Patterns